Reading Viaduct: Railroad use

 The Philadelphia and Reading Terminal Railroad was incorporated on April 13, 1888, leased by the Philadelphia and Reading Railway on May 1, 1891, and soon began construction.
 The viaduct was built by the Reading Company as an approach to the then-new Reading Terminal.
 The viaduct and terminal opened on January 29, 1893.
 The viaduct heads north from Reading Terminal and at Callowhill Junction, forks, with the Ninth Street Branch formally merging with the current SEPTA Main Line.
 The viaduct cuts through the street grid at a diagonal angle, creating several irregularly shaped lots.
 The primary section of the viaduct, the Ninth Street Branch, has four tracks.

 In 1984, the Reading Terminal closed, and Philadelphia's Center City Commuter Tunnel opened.
 The southern section of the viaduct, south of Vine Street, was razed in 1990 to make way for the Pennsylvania Convention Center.
-The section south of the Vine Street Expressway (I-676/US 30) was demolished to make way for the convention center.
 The rest of the viaduct still exists, as it was too cumbersome to demolish the structure.
 Additionally, the viaduct was full of pollutants that had to be removed before the structure could be demolished or repurposed.

 The viaduct includes a 1000 ft westward branch known as the City Branch.
 The City Branch diverges from the Ninth Street Branch at Callowhill Junction, traveling toward the former Reading Company main line at Belmont Junction.
 West of 13th Street, the City Branch descends into an open cut known as the Cut, which was operated by the Philadelphia and Reading Railroad.
 The Cut was used until 1992; the final freight customer on the Cut was The Philadelphia Inquirer.